microsoft/DMF/Dmf/Modules.Library/Dmf_DeviceInterfaceTarget.md

 ````

 This Method uses the given parameters to create a Request and send it asynchronously to the Module's underlying WDFIOTARGET.
-Ex version of DMF_RequestTarget_Send, allows the clients to specify ContinuousRequestTarget_CompletionOptions, which controls how completion routine will be called.
+Ex version of DMF_DeviceInterfaceTarget_Send allows the clients to specify ContinuousRequestTarget_CompletionOptions, which controls how completion routine will be called.

 ##### Returns